 Tycho: People used to ask me what I liked about Donkey Konga, what was so great about it, which made me scrunch up my face.
 This is a game where you beat bongos with your friends; it needs no justification.
 It justifies itself.
 Fuck off.
 Well, Borderlands 2 is a game where you play bongos on enemy faces, at range, with firearms.
 You and friends can even shoot the same face.
 When the face has been completely, um... played, treasure comes out.
 Again, you know, I didnít know we had to convene the Council of Elrond on this shit.
 That all sounds pretty good.

 Fighting the final boss again after completion of the main storyline, whether by glitch or by design, can be completed very easily with nary a scratch on the player (valid in a solo match; have not tested others).
 Charge into the arena, die on purpose, and the player respawns at the beginning of the area.
 Head toward the arena but do not walk down the "stairs."
-Sit at the top of these stairs, pull out a sniper rifle, and hit the weak spots on the sides of the boss.
+Sit at the top of these stairs, pull out a sniper rifle or an assault rifle with a scope or the Critical Conference Call and hit the weak spots on the sides of the boss.
 The A.I. doesn't know what to do, resulting in maybe needing to dodge one or two thrown rocks the entire fight, otherwise taking no damage.
 To make this one-sided fight even more unfair, the player can still access the vending machines.
 Money allowing, the player has no need to worry about ammo.

 If you're in the arena, you can also just run to the extreme left.
 You'll be near an ammo replenishing machine and just have to deal with Crystalisks.

 Similarly, you can take out the BNK3R by hiding under the canopy and pounding him with ammo from there.
 The worst you'll deal with is the occasional mortar you'll have to run away from.